rchavarria/racetrack/README.md

 `grails create-tag-lib <taglib name>`

+### Intall all templates to customize scaffolding of controllers, views, and so on

+`grails install-templates`

 ## How to validate your data

 In a domain class, you can define a static closure called constraints.
 Inside this